Abdul1452/inspirational-quote-generator/README.md

 # inspirational-quote-generator
-This is our inspirational quote generator project to learn ho w to run script in AWS
+This is our inspirational quote generator project to learn how to run script in AWS